crawl/crawl/VOTES.md

  0XXX  --  A vote referring to distinct X-Crawl content

- 0XXXa --  A subvote of a set of votes listed a to another letter, or a clarification vote on a previous vote, in which case this may start at b.
+ 0XXXa --  A subvote of a set of votes listed a to another letter, or a clarification vote on a previous vote, in which case this may start at b

+ 0XXXai -- A subvote of a subvote, in roman numerals

  X+ -- Number of votes for the change in question